 Powerlifters generally train in a low rep range (1-5 reps) while bodybuilders tend to favor a moderate rep range (6-12).
-The adaptations associated with these rep ranges may explain at least part of the hypertrophic differences between these two classes of athletes (Schoenfeld, 2010).
+The adaptations associated with these may explain at least part of the hypertrophic differences between these two classes of athletes.

-Moderate rep training promotes a greater muscle pump.
-While the pump is often thought of as a short-term training effect, it may result in greater muscle development.
-Studies show that cellular swelling causes both an increase in protein synthesis and a decrease in protein breakdown (Grant et al., 2000; Stoll et al., 1992; Millar et al., 1997).
+While the pump is often thought of as a short-term training effect, it can result in greater muscle development.
+Studies show that cellular swelling causes both an increase in protein synthesis and a decrease in protein breakdown.

-Moreover, as previously discussed, training in a moderate rep range promotes sarcoplasmic hypertrophy—an increase in non-contractile elements (McDougall, Sale, Elder, & Sutton, 1982; Tesch, 1988).
+Chasing the pump with moderate rep ranges promotes sarcoplasmic hypertrophy - an increase in non-contractile elements.
 While this in itself manifests as an increased muscle size, it may also promote additional increases in contractile hypertrophy.

 Glycogen is hydrophilic (water loving).
-Each gram of glycogen attracts three grams of water into the muscle cell (Chan et al. 1982).
+Each gram of glycogen attracts three grams of water into the muscle cell.
 This increased hydration may thus lead to greater myofibrillar growth through cell swelling mechanisms, providing double-duty for increasing hypertrophic gains.

 Assuming 2 seconds per repetition, the bodybuilder accumulated 72 seconds under tension while the powerlifter accumulated 20 seconds under tension - a significant difference!